JoshuaSand0val/Precolor/README.md

 ## Default Colors

 Having a consistent color palette is critical to visual design.
 Precolor provides defaults based on CSS named colors, as well as a more deliberate and concise palette.
+These colors are also mapped.
+Named `$colors` and `$color-palette` respectively.

 | Color Palette | Description | RGB Hex Value | CSS Named Color |
 | ------------- | ----------- | ------------- | --------------- |